dasheng523/yesblog/memory-bank/progress.md

 - Successfully modified `app/Main.hs` to call the Beam example.
 - Successfully updated `yesblog.cabal` to include Beam dependencies and expose the `BeamExample` module.
 - Resolved compilation issues for the `BeamExample` module, including `hidden module` and `deriving strategy` problems.
+- All project changes have been successfully committed to the repository.

 ## What's left to build
 - None.
-The Beam example has been successfully integrated and compiled.
+The Beam example has been successfully integrated and compiled, and all changes are committed.

 ## Current status
 - The Beam example has been successfully integrated into the project and compiles.
+All changes are committed.

 ## Known issues
 - Initial attempts to use `beam-migrate` led to compilation errors; migration functionality was temporarily abandoned as per user instructions.
 - Warnings due to missing explicit deriving strategies (`stock`, `anyclass`) when deriving instances.
 - `Show` and `Eq` instances for `PrimaryKey` require the `UndecidableInstances` extension and precise context constraints.
+- `pre-commit` hooks caused issues during commit, which were resolved by cleaning the cache.